 On June 8, 2017, teachers from NEISD, Alamo STEM Workforce Coalition leaders, and Hallmark University faculty met at Hallmark University to collaborate on innovative educational ideas designed to better equip San Antonio students in the areas of STEM (science, technology, engineering, and math).
-The group’s aim is to increase the amount of students entering STEM related industries via attractive educational paths, and to inject STEM related industries with professionals that have been pre-equipped with in-demand knowledge and skill sets.
+The group’s aim is to increase the number of students entering STEM-related industries via attractive educational paths and to inject STEM-related industries with professionals that have been pre-equipped with in-demand knowledge and skill sets.

 According to the Texas Association of Workforce Boards, “the goal of the Alamo STEM Workforce Coalition is to provide teachers with professional development opportunities designed to increase student awareness of in-demand jobs in the Alamo region to be better prepared for such occupations.
 In turn, employers will gain a competitive edge due to the rising number of students entering STEM degree pathways, thereby contributing to the future workforce and economic growth of the San Antonio region.”

 For more information on the Alamo STEM Workforce Coalition, please visit http://tawb.org/alamo-stem-workforce-coalition/

 For more information on the Texas Association of Workforce Boards, please visit tawb.org